 - Voter can scan their fingerprint and successfully make a vote.
 In order to identify that the voter is allowed to vote, we will look for an accuracy of 95%. - If the fingerprint of a voter did not have a match after three tries, then the voter is rejected.
-This will be done three times to prevent a potential error by the system the first time it scans the voter's fingerprint. - Voter will be able to receive feedback through the LEDs, speaker, and receipt printer as to whether their vote went through as well as to confirm which candidate they voted for.
+This will be done three times to prevent a potential error by the system the first time it scans the voter's fingerprint. - Voter will be able to receive feedback through the LEDs, speaker, and thermal receipt printer after voting is completed.
 Specifically will light up the LED red when a voter is denied and green when a voter is accepted.
 When a voter is rejected the buzzer will sound on the speaker.
 Also, after a voter completes casting their vote, a receipt with the chosen votes will be printed.